saedarm/BovineShell/Contributing.md

 ### Suggesting Enhancements

 **Before Submitting An Enhancement Suggestion:**
-- Check the [issues](https://github.com/yourusername/mootalk/issues) to see if the enhancement has already been suggested
+- Check the [issues](https://github.com/yourusername/BovineShell/issues) to see if the enhancement has already been suggested

 **How Do I Submit An Enhancement Suggestion?**
 - Use a clear and descriptive title
 - Provide a step-by-step description of the suggested enhancement
 - Provide specific examples to demonstrate the enhancement
-- Explain why this enhancement would be useful to MooTalk users
+- Explain why this enhancement would be useful to BovineShell users

 ### Pull Requests